Setting Up Secure Automation Workflows with n8n

 - Run n8n behind a reverse proxy that enforces TLS and basic access controls.

-- Put n8n on a private VLAN if possible, and expose only the proxy.
+- Put n8n on a private VLAN if you can, and expose only the proxy.

 - Use a dedicated encryption key for n8n credentials.
-On self-hosted n8n, the credentials are encrypted by an environment variable; check the docs for the exact name and options.
-Refer to the official environment variables and deployment notes for details n8n environment variables, and the project deployment guidance n8n deployment variables.
+On self-hosted n8n, credentials are encrypted by an environment variable; check the docs for the exact name and options.
+See the official environment variables and deployment notes n8n environment variables, and the deployment guidance n8n deployment variables.

-- Avoid embedding long-lived secrets in workflow code.
+- Avoid putting long-lived secrets in workflow code.
 Store secrets in n8n credentials and rotate them regularly.

 - Separate environments.
-Keep a test instance for development and a production instance for real operations.
+Keep a test instance for development and a production instance for real work.
 Use different credentials for each.

 Tools for monitoring and auditing n8n security

 - Central logging.
-Forward n8n logs to a syslog, Loki, or ELK stack so you can search failed authentication attempts and suspicious webhook activity.
+Forward n8n logs to syslog, Loki, or ELK so you can search failed logins and odd webhook activity.

 - Process monitoring.
 Use Prometheus metrics from the container and alert on unusual CPU or request spikes.

-- Access logs at the proxy.
+- Proxy access logs.
 The proxy shows who connected and when.
-Correlate those logs with workflow runs to spot anomalies.
+Correlate those logs with workflow runs to spot odd behaviour.

 Community resources for improving security

-The n8n community and docs are active.
+The n8n docs and community are active.
 Read the official configuration pages and community posts when you change auth settings, because variable names and features can shift between releases.
-Use community threads to see common pitfalls and up-to-date gotchas.
+Community threads are useful for spotting the bits that trip people up.

 Steps for configuring n8n securely